mucel/Quantifying_bias_in_ai/Report.md

 ### Solutions: Mitigating bias (300 words)

-The method that was used in this research : pompt probing, is only useful to identify embedded linguistic properties, thus it is a surface-level analysis that misses propagated biases in the models and would be insufficient for causality analysis as it lacks the understanding of why and how biases occur.
-A propoded way to resolve this is by using a combination of methods (Narain, 2023).
+The method that was used in this research : prompt probing, is only useful to identify embedded linguistic properties, thus it is a surface-level analysis that misses propagated biases in the models and would be insufficient for causality analysis as it lacks the understanding of why and how biases occur.
+A proposed way to resolve this is by using a combination of methods (Narain, 2023).

-[need to have the moethods part fro this !!! ] Nonetheless, the method istelf that is used to evaluate bises also can be influenced by biases of the method.
-A reasrch that address this is "Can Prompt Probe Pretrained Language Models?
-Understanding the Invisible Risks from a Causal View" by Cao et al. They explained that propmt probing contains biases mainly based in the specific types of prompts, with also emphasizing the uncertainty that this method has and that it often does not even represent testing knowledge-related tasks (Cao et al., 2022).
+[need to have the methods part fro this !!! ] Nonetheless, the method itself that is used to evaluate bias also can be influenced by biases of the method.
+A research that addresses this is "Can Prompt Probe Pretrained Language Models?
+Understanding the Invisible Risks from a Causal View" by Cao et al. They explained that prompt probing contains biases mainly based on the specific types of prompts, while also emphasizing the uncertainty that this method has and that it often does not even represent testing knowledge-related tasks (Cao et al., 2022).

-Another proposed way to mitigate negative impacts of prompt bias, specifically overfiting benchmarks and misleading language models, in factual knowledge extraction is by using the representation vector of prompt-only querying (Xu et al., 2024).
-Based on their findings this approach is able to rectify infalted benchmark performance while improvng thr retrival capability of prompts.
+Another proposed way to mitigate negative impacts of prompt bias, specifically overfitting benchmarks and misleading language models, in factual knowledge extraction is by using the representation vector of prompt-only querying (Xu et al., 2024).
+Based on their findings this approach is able to rectify inflated benchmark performance while improving the retrieval capability of prompts.

-## Conclusion (150 words)
+## Conclusion (is 175 words atm)
 This research had used a popular method to explore the biases in LLMS, specifically in ChatGPT3.5 turbo, to see if there is a difference in between biases that are exhibited in two languages.
 The results reflected that there is a “yes” bias in how these LLMs answer open queries.
 It is important to remember that this might not be the case for other models that are not trained for producing text.
 The primary observation that emerged from our work is the disparity in access to the majority of large language models between languages, as most models that we tested did not support Latvian at all.
 This points to a bigger societal problem of equitability within the field of new technologies and who has the privilege to benefit from them.
 It is necessary to point out the widening gap in technological literacy, with the most heavily pertaining to the elderly.
 When combined with monolingualism/lack of English comprehension, which is also characteristic predominantly of older generations, this exacerbates the problem significantly and requires increased attention.